patrykgiertych/code-sharing-platform/README.md

 After getting a request like this, the app uses a data to object class to create an instance of Code class (date and time of creation and author are handled in the constructor of Code class), and send it to a database.
 #

-* `/api/code/id` - **GET** - endpoint for viewing a specific code snippet with an id matching the id entered in the url
+* `/api/code/id` - **GET** - endpoint for viewing a specific code snippet with an id matching the id entered in the url.

 Example get request with url `/api/code/1` :